HITsz-TMG/TruthReader-document-assistant/README.md

 ```
 @misc{truthreader,
-  author = {Xinshuo Hu and Zetian Sun and Dongfang Li and Shaolin Ye and Zifei Shan and Qian Chen and Baotian Hu and Min Zhang},
+  author = {Dongfang Li and Xinshuo Hu and Zetian Sun and Baotian Hu and Shaolin Ye and Zifei Shan and Qian Chen and Min Zhang},
   title = {TruthReader: Towards Trustworthy Document Assistant Chatbot with Reliable Attribution},
   year = {2024},
   publisher = {GitHub},